DessertSource/book/src/installation_proton.md

 This will require an official version of Proton (downloadable from Steam (enable listing *Tools* in your Library/Games view) or from [Valve's official repository](https://github.com/ValveSoftware/Proton/releases)), or any unofficial Proton fork you wish to use (GloriousEggroll, tkg, etc.).
 You will also need Wine and winetricks installed, please see Wine's or your Linux distro's documentation on installing these.

+> [!IMPORTANT]
-### **!!!
-The guide will follow Arch Linux procedures for installing packages, please adapt these instructions to your Linux distribution. !!!**
+> The guide will follow Arch Linux procedures for installing packages, please adapt these instructions to your Linux distribution.

 By default, Steam will place official Proton releases in `~/.local/share/Steam/steamapps/common`, and looks for unofficial forks in `~/.steam/steam/compatibilitytools.d`.